 How they experience emotions exactly, we will not be able to tell, because dogs can’t self report (, but if I tell you how I feel, will you then know exactly what I'm experiencing?).
 Dogs don't speak our language, but there is plenty of research which shows us that all mammals have similar brain activity during emotional experiences.
 We are also able to analyze dog body language, their expressions and vocalizations which give us indications of emotional responses.

 A healthy balance between positive and negative emotions is essential for a dog’s welfare.
-Dogs need to be able to regulate negative emotions, but they also need protection from situations that could cause negative emotionally explosive behaviors (fear, pain, frustration).
+Dogs need to be able to regulate negative emotions, but they also need protection from situations that could cause negative emotionally explosive behaviours (fear, pain, frustration).

 Up till now, most research has focussed on negative emotions.
 There are many books written about fear, for example, but there is little research which looks into positive emotions and how these benefit the welfare of dogs in particular.
 However, it is often suggested that positive social interactions (play, care, affection) contribute to a positive emotional state in dogs.
 Routines, predictability and a sense of control over their own experiences also contribute, as does successfully achieving rewards.